vgs-samples/GoLang-snippet/README.md

 ## Outbound revealing snippet
 This is a example to send POST request to Stripe API  https://stripe.com/docs/api/tokens/create_card
 To test with the example, copy the SANDBOX cert.pem in VGS dashboard to your local environment, reset the path to your cert and replace the Tenant ID, Username, Password with yours.
+You should also use the token generated from your vault.
 ```go
 package main